CMDRGhost/Obsidian/Geographic Locations/Theia.md

 #### Organizations Contesting Ownership of the Location
 [[Organizations_
 #### Alternative Name(s)
+The twin system
 #### Geography
 #### Ecosystem
 #### Ecosystem Cycles
 #### Localized Phenomena
+Theia houses the two binary planets [[Eos and Astraeus]].
+They have been terraformed to be habitable for humans.
 #### Climate
 #### Flora & Fauna
 #### Natural resources